dpakGit/DevOps_Traning/Linux/README.md

 - If your Linux system is a big company:
     - /bin/ is like the common tools 🛠 that everyone in the company can use to get their work done.
     - /sbin/ is like the admin office tools 🔒 that only the managers (system admins) can use to keep the company running smoothly.

+ #### 7. /tmp/ Directory
+ Simple Terms:
+- /tmp/: This directory is like a temporary trash can 🗑.
+Programs store temporary files here, and these files are usually deleted when the system restarts.
+(Store transient files like downloaded archives.)
+ Elaborate Terms:
+- /tmp/ (Temporary Directory): This directory is used for storing temporary files that are created by programs during their execution.
+These files are typically deleted automatically when the system restarts or when they are no longer needed.
+The /tmp/ directory is usually world-writable, meaning any user or program can write to it, which makes it a convenient place for temporary storage.

+Key Things to Know:
+- Temporary Storage: Files in /tmp/ are not meant to be permanent.
+- Automatic Cleanup: Files in /tmp/ are usually deleted on system restart or after a certain period.
+- World-Writable: Any user or program can write to /tmp/.

+Think of It Like This:
+- If your Linux system is an office, /tmp/ is like the trash can 🗑 – it's for temporary papers and files that are not needed after the job is done.

+#### 8. /dev/ Directory

+Simple Terms:
+- /dev/: This directory is like a hardware hub 🖥.
+It contains files that represent hardware devices like keyboards, mice, and hard drives.
+(The /dev/ directory contains files that help us interact with hardware devices 🖥.
+These device files are like interfaces or gateways to the hardware, allowing programs to communicate with and control the devices.)

+Elaborate Terms:
+- /dev/ (Device Directory): This directory contains device files that represent hardware devices attached to the system.
+These files are not actual files on disk, but rather interfaces to the kernel's device drivers.
+They allow programs to interact with hardware devices like keyboards (/dev/input/event0), mice (/dev/input/mouse0), hard drives (/dev/sda), and more.

+Key Things to Know:
+- Device Interfaces: Files in /dev/ are interfaces to hardware devices.
+- Kernel Interaction: These files allow programs to interact with the kernel's device drivers.
+- Dynamic: The contents of /dev/ are dynamically managed by the system.

+Think of It Like This:
+- If your Linux system is a big control room, /dev/ is like the control panel 🖥 – it's where you interact with all the hardware devices.

+#### 9. /proc/ and /sys/ Directories

+Simple Terms:
+- /proc/: This directory is like a system info center 📊.
+It contains files that show information about the system's processes and hardware.
+- /sys/: This directory is like a system settings hub ⚙.
+It contains files that allow you to change system settings and interact with the kernel.
+(Kernel and process info presented as virtual files.)
+Elaborate Terms:
+- /proc/ (Process Directory): This directory contains virtual files that provide information about the system's processes, hardware, and kernel.
+Files like /proc/cpuinfo show details about the CPU, and /proc/meminfo shows information about memory usage.
+- /sys/ (System Directory): This directory contains virtual files that allow you to interact with the kernel and change system settings.
+Files like /sys/class/thermal/thermal_zone0/temp can be used to read the CPU temperature, and /sys/class/backlight/intel_backlight/brightness can be used to adjust the screen brightness.

+Key Things to Know:
+- Virtual Files: Both /proc/ and /sys/ contain virtual files that don't take up disk space.
+- Dynamic: The contents of these directories are dynamically generated by the kernel.
+- System Interaction: These directories provide a way to interact with the kernel and get system information.

+Think of It Like This:
+- If your Linux system is a big control room, /proc/ is like the monitoring panel 📊 – it shows you what's happening in the system, and /sys/ is like the control panel ⚙ – it allows you to adjust system settings.

+- Useful for system monitoring and diagnostics.